Wave-Particle Duality for A Level Physics

 \(\lambda=\frac{h}{p}\)

-The basic setup is to accelerate electrons towards a crystal lattice which acts as a diffraction grating and detect the diffraction pattern on a screen.
+The de Broglie wavelength was confirmed experimentally five years later by electron diffraction experiments.
+The basic setup is to accelerate electrons towards a crystal lattice which acts as a diffraction grating.
+Since the electrons can behave as waves, they diffract through the crystal lattice and create a diffraction pattern on a screen.

 Wave nature of massive objects